jm179796/SEPR/docs/index.rst

 The `source <https://github.com/jm179796/SEPR>`_ is available on Github.
-Alongside the code full documentation in pdf form (Correct to Assessment 1) can be found there.
+Alongside the code full `documentation <https://github.com/jm179796/SEPR/tree/Assessment1_Docs>`_ in pdf form (Correct to Assessment 1) can be found there.
+We recommened using this `documentation <https://github.com/jm179796/SEPR/tree/Assessment1_Docs>`_ as the documentation found on this website isn't fully justified, in particular tables and the bibliography aren't present due to issues with markdown export.
+These are intended as a convinient overview when the pdfs on github can't be accessed.

 Contents
 --------